albertopatino/oracle_database_control_repo/README.md

 **Set passwords**

 In the lab set up, we used automatically generated passwords.
 For production, we strongly recommend using your own specific values.
 You need to put these password values in your node hiera data or to the classifier.
-We also strongly recommend you encrypt these values with eayml:
+We also strongly recommend you encrypt these values with [Hiera eyaml](https://github.com/voxpupuli/hiera-eyaml):

 ```yaml
 ora_profile::database::os_user_password:                your_hashed_value     # Is the hashed value of the password used for the oracle os user